 Because in the article the mayors did hardly offer any actions, I offer four of the most significant actions we, as citizens, can decide on ourselves: balance the dietary intake, eat meat just once a week, control portions, and control calories.

 Balance your dietary intake

-Although there is an abundant amount of information on the Internet on food, it’s very easy to get totally at loss.
-Just try to answer the question of how you can combine the goal of a steady and acceptable weight, with good health and nutritious and sustainable food.
+Although there is an abundant amount of information on the Internet on food, it’s very easy to get lost.
+Just try to answer the question of how we can combine the goal of a steady and acceptable weight, with good health, and nutritious and sustainable food.

-The UK National Health Service provides an excellent plan with a food and activity chart on which you can register the progress you make when you want to lose weight.
-However, this plan only balances the aim of losing weight with our health, and our dietary intake.
+The UK National Health Service provides an excellent plan with a food and activity chart on which the progress of weight loss can be registered.
+However, this plan only balances the aim of losing weight with our health and our dietary intake.

-From the perspective of nutritional guidelines the easiest way to contribute to sustainability goals is by skipping our meat habits.
-If you are used to eat meat: start with the once a week meat challenge.
-Don’t eat more than 150 gram portions.
+From the perspective of nutritional guidelines, the easiest way to contribute to sustainability goals is by skipping our meat habits.
+If you are used to eating meat: start with the once-a-week meat challenge.
+Don’t eat more than 150-gram portions.
 And make this an organic meat portion.